michaelschiltz/bit-by-bit/session 04 - collaborative work and reproducible research.md

 #### Tools and packages
 * general: [Github](www.github.com)
 * **collaborative writing**: [Overleaf](https://www.overleaf.com/), [ShareLatex](https://www.sharelatex.com/); also, note the existence of the [ctan](https://www.ctan.org/)-pages, a library for packages you may need to install when using LaTex.
+* these days, google docs too has a nice LaTex (or more accurately, MathJax) integration: [Auto-LaTeX-equations](https://sites.google.com/site/autolatexequations/)
 * [knitr](https://yihui.name/knitr/) with R and Latex: "The <strong>knitr</strong> package was designed to be a transparent engine for dynamic report generation with R, solve some long-standing problems in Sweave, and combine features in other add-on packages into one package (<strong>knitr</strong> &asymp; Sweave + cacheSweave + pgfSweave + weaver <code>animation::saveLatex</code> + <code>R2HTML::RweaveHTML</code> + <code>highlight::HighlightWeaveLatex</code> + 0.2 * brew + 0.1 * SweaveListingUtils + more)."
 * comparable to the aforementioned Ctan-pages, there exists a library for R-packages, which is called [Cran](https://cran.r-project.org).
 * **data sharing**: [figshare](https://figshare.com/) and [zenodo](https://www.zenodo.org/)